papr8ka/-lwjgl-basics-wiki/SpriteBatchIntro.md

 A single sprite has 2 triangles -- or 6 vertices.
 Each *vertex* has 8 attributes `(X, Y, S, T, R, G, B, A)` which together make up position, texture coordinates and vertex color.
 This means that with every sprite, we are pushing 48 floats to the stack.
 A more optimized sprite batcher might pack the RGBA into a single float, or may forgo vertex colors altogether.

-## Advanced
+## Now where?

 Creating your own sprite batcher is not easy, and requires understanding of shaders, vertex buffers, and basic matrix math.
-Before you attempt to dive into these advanced concepts, I'd recommend getting comfortable with the SpriteBatcher provided for you by [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics) or LibGDX.
-You should also [get comfortable with GLSL](Shaders) before attempting your own sprite batcher. *Then* you can think about writing your own [ShaderProgram](ShaderProgram-Utility) and [SpriteBatcher](SpriteBatch).
+Before diving into these advanced topics, I'd recommend getting comfortable with the SpriteBatcher provided for you by [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics).
+Alternatively, you can use LibGDX as the SpriteBatcher is very similar.
+You should also [be comfortable with GLSL](Shaders) before attempting your own sprite batcher.

+If you are still keen to learn about how it all works under the hood, see the [ShaderProgram](ShaderProgram-Utility) and [SpriteBatcher](SpriteBatch) articles.